 AmEx Business Platinum and Business Gold are charge cards, not revolving credit cards: the full balance is due each cycle and there is no carried liability.
 Each statement consolidates every supplemental cardmember under one central bill account, with a separate transaction section per person and a per-cardmember subtotal.
 Foreign currency charges break out into four fields on each row — the foreign currency amount, the AmEx exchange rate, the USD amount that posts to the central bill, and a foreign transaction fee.
 The right general-ledger pattern is a clearing account that nets to zero each cycle when payment lands, not the revolving-credit-card payable used for personal credit cards.

-Convert an AmEx Business Platinum statement to Excel for any reason other than a quick glance and those four facts shape the work.
+If you are converting an AmEx Business Platinum statement to Excel for bookkeeping rather than a quick review, those four facts shape the spreadsheet.
 AmEx ships native exports for recent periods; older periods or the full multi-cardmember statement structure run through the PDF, and the rest of this page works through that distinction in detail.

 Two notes before the rest of the page.
 If you have a personal AmEx — Gold, Platinum Personal, Blue Cash, Cash Magnet, any of the consumer cards — the document and the bookkeeping shape are different, and the generic AmEx personal statement to Excel walkthrough is the right page for you.